AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/README.md

 4. Configure the following settings:

-5. Network Access:
+- Network Access:
-6. Set to Enabled for allowing domain-joined devices to register with Azure AD.
+  Set to Enabled for allowing domain-joined devices to register with Azure AD.

-7. Device Registration:
+-Device Registration:
   Enable automatic registration of domain-joined devices with Azure AD.

 8. Apply the GPO and force an update on client devices:
 ```bash